 That could be potentially hazardous; the financial crisis showed that reliance on the markets instead of depositors' money to fund lending and other activities made banks vulnerable.
 Northern Rock, for example, nearly collapsed in 2007 after credit markets seized up, forcing it to seek a government bailout.

 Regulators and bankers are not cooperating enough either, said Mr Zhu.

 "The debate between needing more regulating or over-regulating is important, but what is more important is that we need financial institutions working with regulators to solving them.
-Progress is really uneven."'Getting it right'
+Progress is really uneven."